Research projects

 Term: 1.
 June 2012 - 31.
 May 2014

-Funding source: Bundesministerium für Umwelt, Naturschutz und Reaktorsicherheit (BMU)
+Funding source: Bundesministerium für Umwelt, Klimaschutz, Naturschutz und nukleare Sicherheit (BMUKN)

 Term: 1.
 January 2012 - 31.
 March 2015

-Funding source: Bundesministerium für Bildung und Forschung (BMBF), Bundesministerium für Wirtschaft und Technologie (BMWi)
+Funding source: Bundesministerium für Forschung, Technologie und Raumfahrt (BMFTR), Bundesministerium für Wirtschaft und Energie (BMWE)

 Term: 1.
 January 2012 - 31.
 December 2015